 Special Rules and Wargear

 An Autarch’s special rules list doesn’t impress at first glance, but that’s mostly because so many of their rules have text elsewhere.
 Battle Focus and Ancient Doom are common to most all Craftworld units and should be the baseline of what you expect; the Path of Command, on the other hand, is unique to the Autarch (in the various incarnations) and works like a souped-up version of the aura many HQs give.
-Not only does it let you reroll 1s to hit on all units from the same Craftworld within 6″ of the Autarch, but if they are your warlord, anytime you spend a command point you get it back on a roll of ‘6’, which can easily earn you 1-3CP in a game (and more if your dice are on fire!)
+Not only does it let you reroll 1s to hit on all units from the same Craftworld within 6″ of the Autarch, but if they are your warlord, anytime you spend a command point you get it back on a roll of ‘6’, which can easily earn you 1-3CP in a game or more; the unreliability of it combined with only being able to get one CP per turn from it can be annoying, but anything that gives you more options to use the powerful Eldar stratagems is going to be good.

 The standard foot Autarch comes with Plasma Grenades (d6 shots, S4 AP-1) as their only ranged weapon, which makes BS2+ a lot less exciting, and a Star Glaive (i.e. Power Fist) as their melee weapon.
 Lacking any options to upgrade or replace anything at all, this leaves the basic Autarch as a bit of a disaster, since they really aren’t all that much cheaper than the other versions but pack significantly less punch.